rwendell/melee-notes/Game Knowledge/Fox/Tech Skill.md

 ### Combos
 #### Knock Down Characters
 ##### Jab
-Leads into the other options listed below
+Leads into the other options listed below. *must be from running shine*
 ##### Grab/Up-Smash
 Bread & Butter
 ##### Thunders